golden014/reviewz/README.md

 }
 ```

-and use commands `npm run generate` to generate candid or `npm run gen-deploy` to generate candid and to deploy a canister.
+use commands `npm run generate` to generate candid or `npm run gen-deploy` to generate candid and to deploy a canister.

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+If you want to run this project locally, you can use the following commands:

 ```bash
 # Starts the replica, running in the background